-Potential impacts during construction are considered significant but temporary, and are 13. common impacts of construction in urban areas, and there are well developed methods to mitigate the same.
-Except laying of conveying main and distribution main, all other construction activities (UGT, OHT and pumping stations) will be confined to the selected sites, and the interference with the general public and community around is minimal.
+- 13. Potential impacts during construction are considered significant but temporary, and are common impacts of construction in urban areas, and there are well developed methods to mitigate the same.
+Except laying of conveying main and distribution main, all other construction activities (UGT, OHT and pumping stations) are confined to the selected sites, and the interference with the general public and community around is minimal.
 In these works, the temporary negative impacts arise mainly from construction dust and noise, hauling of construction material, waste and equipment on local roads (traffic, dust, safety etc.,), mining of construction material from the existing government licensed mining areas, occupation health and safety aspects.
-Laying of pipe line will be conducted along the edge of public roads in an urban area congested with people, activities and traffic.
+Laying of pipe line are conducted along the edge of public roads in an urban area congested with people, activities and traffic.
 Most of the Chennai city area has high density population, very narrow roads and congested with traffic, people and activities.
-Therefore water pipe laying will have significant impacts arising mainly: from the disturbance of residents, businesses and traffic due to construction work; safety risk to workers, public and nearby buildings due to trench excavations in the road; access impediment to houses and business, disposal of large quantities of construction waste, etc. These are all general impacts of construction in urban areas, and there are well developed methods of mitigation that are suggested in the EMP.

-14. Environmental Management Plan.
+Therefore water pipe laying have significant impacts arising mainly: from the disturbance of residents, businesses and traffic due to construction work; safety risk to workers, public and nearby buildings due to trench excavations in the road; access impediment to houses and business, disposal of large quantities of construction waste, etc. These are all general impacts of construction in urban areas, and there are well developed methods of mitigation that are suggested in the EMP.
+Additional mitigation measures have also been suggested for mitigating the impacts of the presence of the (old) solid waste dumping yard located adjacent to the Madipakkam WDS construction site, as well.
+While controlled blasting is not envisaged to be used at any of the sites, mitigation measures associated with the use of controlled blasting are suggested in the EMP. - 14.
+Environmental Management Plan.
 An environmental management plan (EMP) has been developed to provide mitigation measures to reduce all negative impacts to acceptable levels, along with the delegation of responsibility to appropriate agency.
 As stated above, various design related measures are already included in the project design.
-During construction, the EMP includes mitigation measures such as (i) proper planning of pipe laying works to minimize the public inconvenience (ii) barricading, dust suppression and control measures (iii) traffic management measures for works along the roads and for hauling activities; (iv) provision of walkways and planks over trenches to ensure access will not be impeded; and (iv) finding beneficial use of excavated materials to extent possible to reduce the disposal quantity.
-EMP will guide the environmentally-sound construction of the subproject.
-EMP includes a monitoring program to measure the effectiveness of EMP implementation and include observations on- and off-site, document checks, and interviews with workers and beneficiaries.

-15. The EMP is included in the bid and contract documents to ensure compliance to the conditions set out in this document .The contractor will be required to submit to PIU, for review and approval, a site environmental management plan (SEMP) including (i) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes; (ii) specific mitigation measures following the approved EMP; and (iii) monitoring program as per EMP.
-No works are allowed to commence prior to approval of SEMP.
-A copy of the EMP/approved SEMP will be kept on site during the construction period at all times.
+During construction, the EMP includes mitigation measures such as (i) proper planning of pipe laying works to minimize the public inconvenience (ii) barricading, dust suppression and control measures (iii) traffic management measures for works along the roads and for hauling activities; (iv) provision of walkways and planks over trenches to ensure access is not be impeded; (iv) finding beneficial use of excavated materials to extent possible to reduce the disposal quantity and (v) safe disposal of non-beneficial use / excess construction wastes and excavated earth.
+EMP will guide the environmentally-sound construction of the subproject including adherence to appropriate Occupational Health and Safety Measures by the construction workers and utilizing appropriate mitigation measures if controlled blasting is utilized during construction.
+EMP includes a monitoring program to measure the effectiveness of EMP implementation and include observations on- and off-site, document checks, and interviews with workers and beneficiaries. - 15.
+The EMP is included in the bid and contract documents to ensure compliance to the conditions set out in this document .The contractor is required to submit to PIU, for review and approval, a site environmental management plan (SEMP) including (i) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes; (ii) specific mitigation measures following the approved EMP; and